Surgical FAQ

 Post-Operative Heating Pad and Blankets

-Postoperative Hands on monitoring during recovery
+Postoperative Hands-on monitoring during recovery

-Postoperative care to make sure our patients recover well and to provide for their comfort.
+Each patient has an assigned veterinary technician to monitor their postoperative care to make sure our patients recover well and to provide for their comfort.

 Postoperative Pain Medication

 Omitting pain medication is not an option at Heritage Pet Hospital.
 We have seen over the years how much better pets recover and heal with pain medication and we will not deny any patient this important part of their recovery.
+We will dispense pain medication to go home as well in many cases to help your pet heal as quickly as possible.
+Experience and experimental evidence on people and pets overwhelmingly point to how important this is.

 Note: There is always risk with every anesthetic procedure.
 However, the staff at Heritage Pet Hospital takes every precaution possible to ensure that your pet is safe and comfortable throughout the whole procedure.
-Because unforeseen events can occur, we want to detect problems early on in order to take appropriate action.
+Because unforeseen events can occur, we want to detect problems early on to take appropriate action.